-The delivery of RE is monitored by the headteacher and PSHRE lead, through:
+The delivery of RE is monitored by Shelley Lynton, Deputy Head, through:

 Monitoring arrangements, such as planning scrutinies, learning walks, pupil talks and reviews.

 Pupils' development in RE is monitored by class teachers as part of our internal assessment systems.

-This policy will be reviewed annually..
+This policy will be reviewed by Shelley Lynton, every 2 years.
 At every review, the policy will be approved by the governing body.